Beach soccer: Women's beach soccer

 In Europe, the Women's Euro Beach Soccer Cup and Women's Euro Winners Cup were first held in 2016, whereas the Women's Euro Beach Soccer League debuted in 2021.
 In addition, the 2019 World Beach Games had a women's beach soccer tournament, and a Women's Intercontinental Beach Soccer Cup was held in 2021.
 The North American Sand Soccer Championships introduced women's beach soccer in 2019.

-As of 2022, neither FIFA nor the other five continental regions host major women's beach soccer tournaments.
-The Asian Beach Games, European Games and South American Beach Games also do not have women's beach soccer tournaments.
+As of 2026, FIFA and continental confederations do not host major women's world championships, though regional events persist.
+The Asian Beach Games, European Games, and South American Beach Games lack women's beach soccer.
+Recent developments include the Women's Americas Winners Cup in El Salvador (2025, won by São Pedro for the third consecutive time), Women's Euro Beach Soccer League in Nazaré (2024), and pro divisions in tournaments like Fort Lauderdale Beach (2026).
+Youth and amateur events, such as Beach Soccer Cape Cod (2026 girls) and Beach Soccer Cup Cavallino (2026).

 Rules

 The rules of beach soccer are based on the Laws of the Game of association football, with some modifications.

 Field

 A beach soccer pitch.
 The dashed white lines are not marked on the pitch and must be inferred by players and officials.

 A beach soccer field is a level sandy area smaller than a regular football pitch.
 The field is cleared of pebbles and seashells along with any other objects that could injure a player.

 The field is rectangular in shape and the touchline is longer than the goal line.